About Us

 About the Trust

-‘The Power of One’ was registered in 2016.
-The website went live on October 11, 2016 (on the auspicious day of Dusherra).
-It is a non-profit charitable trust in the field of education.
-The Trust is the dream project of Prasad Narayan who lives in Pune, India.
-Like many, Prasad does his bit to help the poor and the needy.
-But he always dreamt of doing something on a much bigger and broader scale.
+“The Power of One” was registered in 2016, with its website going live on October 11, 2016, an auspicious day of Dussehra.
+It is a non-profit charitable trust dedicated to the cause of education.
+The Trust is the dream project of Prasad Narayan, based in Pune, India.
+Like many, Prasad has always extended a helping hand to the poor and the needy.
+But he dreamt of creating an initiative that could make a far larger and lasting impact.
+The Power of One was born from that vision.

 Inspirational stories...